Kalkan Mediterranean Coast, Turkey Travel Guide

 Parking can be challenging in the Old Town.
 Paid lots are available near the harbor and main square.

-Walking offers the best way to explore Kalkan's charm and narrow streets.
+Walking has the best way to explore Kalkan'the appeal of narrow streets.

 Dedicated bicycle infrastructure is limited within Kalkan itself.